- Department Overview

 Baltimore, MD 21201

-The mission of the Engineering Management and Systems Engineering Department is to equip individuals with engineering, management and systems expertise to prepare them to be leaders in the identification and solution of technical and organizational problems that are complex and evolving
+The mission statement of the Engineering Management Program is to (ABET Mission Statement Component): Equip individuals with engineering, management and systems expertise to prepare them to be leaders in the identification and solution of technical and organizational problems that are complex and evolving

 Program Educational Objectives